crisflash/crisflash/README.md

 and for improved validation accuracy thorugh an option of incorporating user-supplied variant data in addition to reference genome sequence.

-Crisflash is currently supporting only 'NGG' PAM sequence.

 ## Getting Started

 These instructions will get you a copy of crisflash and provide help for running the tool in your local machine.